- Do you want to grow as a professional?

 Aims for students to:

-Understand the theoretical ides and views underpinning research with children.
-Students:- Gain knowledge and understanding about the challenges and solutions researchers face as they in research work with children and young people, in matters such as relations and interaction, informed consent, confidentiality and protection.
+Understand the theoretical ideas and views underpinning research with children.
+Students:- Gain knowledge and understanding about the challenges and solutions researchers face as they conduct research work with children and young people, in matters such as relations and interaction, informed consent, confidentiality and protection.

-- Gain knowledge and understanding on the performance of research with children and young people.
+- Gain knowledge and understanding of the performance of research with children and young people.

-- Are able to apply theoretical approach as planning projects and research.
+- Can apply a theoretical approach to planning projects and research.

 Readings, lectures, in-class discussion and group work.
 Sessions for distance students are held twice during the semester and participation is mandatory